CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

 #### "/remove_card_from_deck/"
     Removes a Card from a Deck (and the database if possible)
     Input: Dictionary in JSON
-        List of cards to remove,
-        "deck_id": id of deck to remove from
+        "cards": List of cards to remove (only has their mtgsdk ids) "deck_id": id of deck to remove from
     Output: Dictionary in JSON
         "card_data": List of errors or card details